energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 temperature heat.
 For this reason, SO-EC appears to be the most promising technology and will be implemented in the model.
-Thus, in this work, the term *Electrolysis* refers to SO-EC. :numref:`Table %s <tbl:hydrogen>` contains the data for the hydrogen production technologies.
+Thus, in this work, the term *Electrolysis* refers to SO-EC. :numref:`Table %s <tbl:hydrogen>` contains the data for the hydrogen production technologies, where €\ :sub:`2015` have been converted to USD\ :sub:`2021`.

 .. container::